sheikhfarhan/VPS-Setup-for-WP-Windows/README.md

 ## Initiate & Deployment of Server

 ### Password-less SSH
-For DO, Hetzner or any other VPS providers, if there is an option to “park” public keys at their console, use the feature.\
+For Digital Ocean, Hetzner, Vultr or any other VPS providers, if there is an option to “park” public keys at their console, use the feature.\
 If not, deploy with root password.\
 If add an SSH key, no root credentials will be sent via email

 ![image](https://github.com/user-attachments/assets/9aac8630-a18d-4b5f-932b-6724952b721c)

-**After adding your own public SSH keys in:**
+**After adding own public SSH keys in:**
 ![image](https://github.com/user-attachments/assets/a2b8c4fa-4e3e-4737-bcd7-492544ed8143)

 **When creating server, can now have options to auto push the public keys in for a password-less entry.**